MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/plan-analytics.md

 ## Plan early for analytics

 Plan analytics for your Teams app at the development design and solution architecture stage.
-For Teams-specific capabilities, such as [conversational constructs](#conversational-constructs) like bots, message extensions etc., you'll need to plan and implement analytics instrumentation, capture relevant events, and context from the SDK methods from scratch.
+For Teams-specific capabilities, such as [conversational constructs](#conversational-constructs) like bots, message extensions, etc., you'll need to plan and implement analytics instrumentation, capture relevant events, and context from the SDK methods from scratch.

 At the time your production Teams app is live on the marketplace and customers start using it, your analytics and data infrastructure should be fully operational.
 It ensures that you don’t miss tracking:

 - Instrumentation markers getting fired.
-- Teams-specific events and the relevant.
-- Contextual information contained in these events, some of which are triggered for you to capture in your SaaS backend for later use.
+- Teams-specific events and the relevant contextual information contained in these events, some of which are triggered for you to capture in your SaaS backend for later use.

 For example, the Azure AD user ID for a Teams user should be captured when a specific bot event is fired when a user installs the bot app.
 This user ID can be mapped to the user’s real-world profile identify such as, email address.
 It allows you to send proactive notifications to the user later via the bot.

 ## Instrumenting your app for analytics

 Instrumenting your code with analytics markers (also known as telemetry markers) is a standard web application development practice.
 Robust telemetry instrumentation in your code is critical for long-term success.
 It helps you to measure both aggregate and user-specific metrics.
-It's required to determine product, growth, marketing, and business decisions.

 > [!NOTE]
 > Before you begin, always remember to handle user data in accordance with your strict data handling and privacy policies, and in compliance with your regulatory obligations.